 Crestline is a very small city located in the state of Ohio.
 With a population of 4,420 people and two constituent neighborhoods, Crestline is the 274th largest community in Ohio.

-Crestline is a blue-collar town, with 35.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Crestline is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Crestline is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Crestline who work in food service (11.96%), office and administrative support (11.71%), and teaching (6.50%).
+There are especially a lot of people living in Crestline who work in food service (12.71%), office and administrative support (11.24%), and teaching (6.69%).

 The people who call Crestline home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crestline residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Crestline include Irish, English, Italian, and Dutch.